 apt-get install curl gnupg2 build-essential wget -y

-Once the repository is added, run the following command to install Node.js:
+Once all the packages are installed, run the following command to install Node.js:

 Once the Node.js is installed, verify the Node.js version using the command below: